alorozco22/peanutsjs-stable/README.md

 To use *PeanutsJS* you need to install [Node.js](https://nodejs.org/).
 If you want to use database functions, you will have to install [mySQL Community Server](https://dev.mysql.com/downloads/installer/).
 I recommend to install the [mySQL Workbench](https://dev.mysql.com/downloads/workbench/) as well, so you can visually check the state of your databases.

-To install the required software for *PeanutsJS* to work, you should excecute
+To install the required software for *PeanutsJS* to work, you should execute

 ```
 npm install